mj-nurse/mnurse-data_607/assignment-03b-window-functions/README.md

 - Year-to-date average closing price for each stock
 - Six-day moving average closing price for each stock

-The complete SQL code used to create the dataset and calculate both averages is included in `assignment_03b_window_functions.sql`.
+The complete SQL code used to create the dataset and calculate both averages is included in `create_db.sql` and `window_functions.sql`.